adafii/ties323/server/README.md

 mail        IN          A           95.217.16.28 mail        IN          AAAA        2a01:4f9:c012:c33e::1
 ```
-- This assigns subdomain mail for mail-ofu
+- This points subdomain mail.ofu.fi to mail-ofu
 - Mail.ofu.fi also needs its own certificate for TLS connections, the process is same as creating web-server certificate before
 - Subdomain was added to acme-client.config:
 ```